rethinkdb/www/_posts/2014-11-26-thanksgiving-video-roundup.md

 ## RethinkDB on FLOSS Weekly

-RethinkDB co-founder Slarva Akhmechet participated in a [recent episode][1] of TWiT's FLOSS Weekly video podcast.
+RethinkDB co-founder Slava Akhmechet participated in a [recent episode][1] of TWiT's FLOSS Weekly video podcast.
 The hour-long interview includes a lengthy discussion about RethinkDB's origins, open source values, and suitability for real-time application development.
-Slarva also shared lessons learned during RethinkDB development and talked about some future plans for the project.
+Slava also shared lessons learned during RethinkDB development and talked about some future plans for the project.

 [1]: http://twit.tv/show/floss-weekly/315